Betty-Blocks-Services/bb-testing-playwright-template/README.md

 ## Environment variables

-You want to define environment variables such as usernames and passwords in a `.env` file.
+You want to define as much environment variables as possible, such as usernames and passwords, in a `.env` file.

 We've already included a base starting point for you at [`.env.example`](./.env.example).
 Rename this to `.env`, edit the variables and your good to go!